 - D. Continuation maintenance therapy for recurrent, advanced or metastatic nonsquamous NSCLC (Label, NCCN 1, 2A); AND - 1.
-Individual is using in combination with or without bevacizumab (or bevacizumab biosimilar); AND - Individual has confirmation of achievement of tumor response or stable disease following initial cytotoxic therapy (firstline atezolizumab/carboplatin/paclitaxel/bevacizumab regimen or atezolizumab/carboplatin/nab-paclitaxel regimen); AND - 3.
-Individual has a ECOG performance status of 0-2; AND - 4.
-Individual has not received treatment with another anti-PD-1 or anti-PD-L1 inhibitor; AND - 5.
-Individual is not receiving therapy for an autoimmune disease or chronic condition requiring treatment with a systemic immunosuppressant;
+Individual is using in combination with or without bevacizumab (or bevacizumab biosimilar); AND - Individual has confirmation of achievement of tumor response or stable disease following initial cytotoxic therapy (first- line atezolizumab/carboplatin/paclitaxel/bevacizumab regimen or atezolizumab/carboplatin/nab-paclitaxel regimen); AND - 3.
+Individual has a ECOG performance status of 0-2;